Name of Toronto: Town of York

-Signage for Fort York in Toronto.
-York is a historic name of the city used from 1793 to 1834.

 In 1786, Lord Dorchester arrived in Quebec City as Governor-in-Chief of British North America.
 His mission was to solve the problems of the newly landed Loyalists.
 At first, Dorchester suggested opening the new Canada West as districts under the Quebec government, but the British Government made known its intention to split Canada into Upper and Lower Canada.
 Dorchester began organizing for the new province of Upper Canada, including a capital.
-Dorchester's first choice was Kingston, but he was aware of the number of Loyalists in the Bay of Quinte and Niagara areas, and he chose instead the location north of the Bay of Toronto, midway between the settlements and 30 miles from the US.
+Dorchester's first choice was Kingston, but he was aware of the number of Loyalists in the Bay of Quinte and Niagara areas, and he chose instead the location north of the Bay of Toronto, midway between the settlements and 30 mi from the US.
 Under the policy of the time, the British recognized aboriginal title to the land and Dorchester arranged to purchase the land from the Mississaugas.

 Dorchester intended for the location of the new capital to be named Toronto.
 Instead, Lieutenant Governor Simcoe ordered the name of the new settlement to be called York, after the Duke of York, who had guided a recent British victory in Holland.
 Simcoe is recorded as both disliking aboriginal names and disliking Dorchester.
 The new capital was named York on August 27, 1793.
 In 1804, settler Angus MacDonald petitioned the Upper Canada Legislature to restore the name Toronto, but this was rejected.
 To differentiate it from York in England and New York City, the town was known as Little York.